Aspie96/blog/content/posts/freedom_of_expression.md

 ## My take

 Freedom of expression is not a law.
-Freedom of expression is an idea, a principle and a human right.
+It is an idea, a principle and a human right.
 Some laws simply happen to implement some specific aspects of it.

 I consider myself to be a free speech maximalist.
 Lack of abuse through government censorship is not sufficient.
 Instead, actual and effective access to the exercise of freedom of speech is needed, in a culture which encourages self-expression.